Outline of kadayif

-The term kadayif (kadayıf) is used to describe a variety of pastry desserts in the Turkish cuisine, including the actual confections and unfinished intermediate products like dough.
+The term kadayif (kadayıf) is used to describe a variety of desserts and dough in the Turkish cuisine, including the actual confections and unfinished intermediate products like dough.
 An Arabic dessert made of similar dough is the knafeh.
 While the word kadayif comes from Arabic qatayef linguistically, there is little overlap between the actual Arabic qatayef and Turkish kadayif desserts.
 Kadayif as a generic name for a group of pastry desserts can be found in the cookbook Melceü't-Tabbâhîn (1844).